-What the destruction of Ukraine’s Kakhova dam means for local residents

 What the destruction of Ukraine's Kakhova dam means for local residents

-Tuesday’s destruction of the massive Soviet-era Kakhovka dam on the Dnipro River in the Ukrainian city of Nova Kakhovka has damaged homes and is posing a threat to residents, animals, crops and public infrastructure.
+The destruction on Tuesday of the massive Soviet-era Kakhovka dam on the Dnipro River in the Ukrainian city of Nova Kakhovka has damaged homes and is posing a threat to residents, animals, crops and public infrastructure.
 Ukrainian President Volodymyr Zelensky called the dam’s collapse, which he attributed to Russia, “an environmental bomb of mass destruction.”

-The dam is part of the Kakhovka hydroelectric power plant in Ukraine's Kherson region, which has been occupied by Russia as part of its invasion of and war against its smaller neighbor.
+The dam is part of the Kakhovka hydroelectric power plant in Ukraine's Kherson region, which has been occupied by Russia as part of war against its smaller neighbor.
 The Dnipro River is the frontline between Russian and Ukrainian forces.

 The governments of Russia and Ukraine are blaming each other, saying the dam was destroyed by an explosion orchestrated by their enemy.
 U.S. agencies have intelligence suggesting that Russia is the culprit and a senior NATO official told NBC News that Russia, rather than Ukraine, would stand to benefit from the disaster.